omkartonde11/Stock_Price_Prediction/README.md

 6. **Copy Your API Key**: Once generated, you'll see your API key on the screen.
 Copy this key and keep it secure.

-7. **Use Your API Key**: Replace `"YOUR_API_KEY"` in the project code with your actual Alpha Vantage API key to access financial market data.
+7. **Use Your API Key**: Replace `"MY API KEY"` in the project code with your actual Alpha Vantage API key to access financial market data.

 ## Alpha Vantage API Documentation